tommac08/docsv2/sources/faq.md

 ## How do I update my Shippable plan?

 Go to `Settings` under either your CI Subscription Page or Formations Page.
-You will update your plan from either of these places.
+You can update your plan from either of these places.

 Documentation:[Subscription Plan Management](ci_settings/#subscription-plan-management)